tetsufmbio/taxallnomy/README.md

 Taxallnomy primarily uses the Taxonomy ID provided by  NCBI  Taxonomy  database  to identify all nodes comprising its hierarchical structure.
-However, since Taxallnomy algorithm creates new nodes, we included in the identifier a code to identify  them properly.
+However, since Taxallnomy algorithm creates new nodes or assign ranks to existent nodes, we included  in  the identifier a code to identify them properly.

 The Taxallnomy "code" is added to the NCBI taxonomy ID as decimal number  of  three digits.
 For example, in the taxon code 8287.071,  8287  is  the  NCBI  Taxonomy  ID (Sarcopterygii) and 071 is the code added by Taxallnomy algorithm.
 In the code, the first two digits indicates the taxonomic rank in which it belongs.
-It goes  through the code "01" to "29", in which the first rank is Superkingdom ("01") and the  last one is Forma ("29").
-The third digit indicates how the algorithm created this  node.
+It goes  through the code "01" to "33", in which the first rank is Superkingdom ("01") and the  last one is Forma ("33").
+The third digit indicates the type of node and corresponds  to the action performed by the algorithm on the node.
+This can be:
-This can be done in three ways:

-  - 1 (type 1) - This taxon is originally unranked on NCBI Taxonomy tree and it was ranked by Taxallnomy algorithm.
+  - 1 (type 1) - This taxon was originally unranked on NCBI Taxonomy tree and it was ranked by Taxallnomy algorithm.
-  - 2 (type 2) - This taxon was created by Taxallnomy algorithm and the name of one of its descendant taxon was used to name it.
+  - 2 (type 2) - This taxon was created by Taxallnomy algorithm and the name of one of its ranked descendant taxon was used to name it.
-  - 3 (type 3) - This taxon was created by Taxallnomy algorithm and the name of one of its ascendant taxon was used to name it.
+  - 3 (type 3) - This taxon was created by Taxallnomy algorithm and the name of one of its ranked ascendant taxon was used to name it.

 We use the following rules to name the nodes of each type: